dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 In the above, [axios](https://github.com/mzabriskie/axios) is a module to simplify making http api requests (GET, POST, etc).
 We are wrapping it in a Promise so that using our module is really easy from our `index.js`.

-🔥🔥🔥 __WARNING__ 🔥🔥🔥
+🔥__WARNING__ 🔥
 In this example you are asked to push your YouTube API key to GitHub.
-While this is not a major concern in today's SA, it is a bad habit to get into, especially if you find yourself in a job where you handle other people's data.
-EC: employ a security strategy to protect your API key and tell us about it in your short answer reponse!
-(Don't worry about protecting your token in the browser, unless you want the challenge) [Here's a great place to start](https://www.freecodecamp.org/news/how-to-securely-store-api-keys-4ff3ea19ebda/)
+While this is not a major concern in today's SA as this is a readonly key.
+Later, when we use private keys server side, you'll learn how to keep them out of your code.
+Since there is not much you can do to protect a key on the frontend once it is in memory on the webpage, the only secure way to deal with private keys is to proxy any requests through your own server.

 🚀 Now import our new module in `index.js`: